 The purpose of this section is to designate those areas on campus where legal consumption of alcohol will be allowed, and to designate under what conditions group events may involve alcohol.
 This policy will apply to the sale, possession, or consumption of alcohol in or at any University sponsored or registered event on campus.
 State law prohibits the purchase, public possession or consumption of any alcoholic beverage by persons under the age of 21.
 For the purposes of this policy, all areas of the University are considered "public" places.
-The possession, consumption, sale or furnishing of alcoholic beverages is prohibited except in those areas, where such activities are specifically allowed.
+The possession, consumption, sale or furnishing of alcoholic beverages are prohibited except in those areas where such activities are specifically allowed.
 Properly registered individuals and student organizations may possess and consume alcoholic beverages in accordance with federal, state, and local law, and University regulations, in the following areas:

 - 1. Dining Facility Complex - 2.
 Student Union Building (Designated/Registered areas) - 3.
 University Center (Designated/Registered areas) - 4.
 Southeastern Oaks (Subject to terms of lease, only those 21 years of age or older; consumption only, not for sale) - 5.
-Columbia Theater (Designated/Registered areas) - 6.
+Columbia Theatre (Designated/Registered areas) - 6.
 Alumni Center - 7.
+Alumni Field (Designated/Registered areas) - 8.
+Strawberry Stadium (During Southeastern Football Games Only) - 9.
 Other areas as specifically approved by the Vice President for Student Affairs or his/her designee.